jndre/In-the-DOM-We-Trust/README.md

 - [exploit generator](./exploit_generator): exploit generator for markup injection vulnerabilities
 - [exploit validator](./exploit_validator): validates the markup injection exploits by observing if the generated payload reaches the DOM
 - [export service](./export_service): the database that collected taint flows are written to
 - [Foxhound](./foxhound): compiled version of [Foxhound](https://github.com/SAP/project-foxhound) used for our analysis, with added support for DOM gadget flows.
-Our patches have since been merged into the upstream repository.
+Our patches have since been merged into the [upstream repository v119.0](https://github.com/SAP/project-foxhound/releases/tag/v119.0).
+    - The binary files are stored in git large file storage.
+If you obtained this artifact from github, you must install `git-lfs` and run `git lfs install && git lfs fetch --all && git lfs pull` to download the binary files.
 - [JAW](./JAW): a [fork of JAW](https://github.com/SoheilKhodayari/JAW) with added support for DOM-to-sink flows
 - [sample application](./sample_application): a simple application with DOM gadget vulnerabilities, will be used to demonstrate functionality
 - [script gadget benchmark](./script_gadget_benchmark): a benchmark of known script gadget vulnerabilities, developed during the shepherding process.